spawaskar-cora/cora-docs/docs/user-guide/modules/missing-persons/missing-persons.md

 ### Genealogy Request

-The case manager for a case, the missing persons admininstrator, and the system administrator may generate a genealogy request.
+The case manager for a case, the missing persons administrator, and the system administrator may generate a genealogy request.
 Those with permission to generate a genealogy request will see a blue Genealogy Request button to the left of the Save and Cancel buttons.

 Clicking on this button will generate and download a pdf titled Request for Genealogy Services.